 Alex's experiences as a volunteer at Orlando City Hall fueled his desire to work in government and inspired him to create a youth civics education program for middle and high school students from disadvantaged communities.
 During his senior year of high school he conceptualized, organized and implemented the program "Give Kids the Key - Orlando," bringing 37 students to City Hall to learn about the roles of the mayor and council members, and explore various City departments.
 During the one-day event, students participated in engaging, hands-on activities including mock-city council meetings, community service brainstorming, designing a city park and touring City Hall.
 Alex encouraged students to become involved in service and become leaders in their own neighborhoods.

-For the past two years, Alex has lead a group fellow Vanderbilt students and Ingram Scholars, tutoring high school students in ACT prep and mentoring them through the college application process.
+For the past three years, Alex has lead a group fellow Vanderbilt students and Ingram Scholars, tutoring high school students in ACT prep and mentoring them through the college application process.
 Thanks to tremendous support from Nashville’s Oasis Center and their College Connection Program, Alex and his colleagues have developed a sustainable, high quality ACT tutoring program, open to all students at no cost.